 Participants

 We recruited 919 participants, but 59 of them failed the verifications or consent at the beginning.
 They were not considered as participants and were filtered out.
-Therefore, we had 860 participants (Mage = 43.19, SD = 12.73; 415 (48.3%) females) from Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman, Robinson, & Abberbock, 2017).
+Therefore, we had 860 participants (Mage = 43.19, SD = 12.73; 415 (48.3%) females) from Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman et al., 2017).
 We summarized sample demographics and details in Table 3.

 Based on our extensive experience of running similar judgment and decision making replications on MTurk, to ensure high quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
 Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants and Block Low Quality Participants.
 We also employed the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballotstuffing, bot detection, security scan monitor and relevantID.
 We also reported the details of payment and duration of study in the “additional information in the study” section in the supplementary.